07 August 2023

 - The ability to focus on your target audience and pursue a learner-first approach rather than focus on the tool itself.

-When you create an educational course website, carefully approach the tech stack choice, as the right tools will help you reduce the development time.
+When you create a website for an educational course, carefully approach the tech stack choice, as the right tools will help you reduce the development time.

 For a user-facing part of your website, work with a web designer or UI/UX designer and frontend developer.